dutc/battlegame/README.md

     - error handling (what if the board is too small? etc.) (3 pts)
     - displays board (1 pt)
 - supports interactive play (10 pts total)

+`battleplayer.py`: (total 20 points)
 - supports automatic play (20 pts total)
     - simple, brute-force strategy (8 pts)
     - more advanced strategy (8 pts)
     - best strategy among participants (4 pts)

+Misc: (total 10 points with 10 bonus points)
 - quality and exhaustiveness of tests (10 pts)
 - "elegance" (up to +10 bonus points)

 CREATING a BOARD with `battleserver.py`
 =======================================

-A Battleship board can be of any size.
+Battleship has a board with ships on it.
+The board can be of any size.
+The board can have up to five different ships, one of each type.

+The ships are:
+- a carrier is *5* squares in size
+- a battleship is *4* squares in size
+- a cruiser is *3* squares in size
+- a submarine is *3* squares in size
+- a destroyer is *2* squares in size

+Ships must be placed in a straight line, either horizontally or vertically.

+Ships must FIT onto the board.

 Specify the size of the board in `battleserver.py` and `battleplayer.py` on the command line with the `--size` flag.

 e.g.,
 `$ python battleserver.py --size=5,5 # create a board of size 5x5`

-A Battleship game may include at most one of each unit.
-You may omit units.
+A Battleship game may include **at most** one of each unit.
+In other words, you don't need to have every unit on the board.

 Place the units on the board by passing the following flags to `battleserver.py`:
 `--carrier` `--battleship` `--cruiser` `--submarine` `--destroyer`

-The argument these flag should take should be of the form (using the carrier as an example):
+The argument these flags should take should be of the form (using the carrier as an example):
 - `--carrier=x,y,h` to place the carrier horizontally starting at (x, y)
 - `--carrier=x,y,v` to place the carrier vertically starting at (x, y)
 - `--carrier=r` to place the carrier randomly anywhere on the board